dedan/deformed-maps-sffd/README.md

 ## how to get it running

-run `make all` to download all the data and then opoen the index.html
+* run `make all` to download all the data
+* start a webserver, e.g.: `python -m SimpleHTTPServer 8000`
+* and then opoen the index.html

-* inspirations and resources
+## inspirations and resources